 If you are a client, you are responsible for notifying us if you are providing us with information, or if we will be acting for you on matters, which constitute "inside information" in relation to your business.
 Upon such notification, we will maintain a list of persons employed by us who, are acting on your behalf in connection with such a matter and who have access to relevant inside information.
 We will also take measures to ensure that every person is aware of their duties and the sanctions relating to the misuse or improper disclosure of inside information.
 You may ask us for a copy of the list at any time within five years from the date upon which the information ceases to be inside information.

-At our discretion, we may, but we are not obliged to, respond to reasonable requests for information from a corporate client’s auditors if the directors of the company authorise us in writing to do so.
+At our discretion, we may, but we are not obliged to, respond to reasonable requests for information from a corporate client’s auditors if the directors of the company authorise us in writing to do so, or by any governmental or regulatory body.
 Any response we provide will follow the Law Society’s guidelines for replying to audit letters.
 We will confirm the amount of any costs and expenses which are due to us, whether we are holding documents and, if so, whether they are held by us as security for our own costs.
 Non-specific enquires as to our awareness or otherwise of contingent liabilities or litigation or breach or potential breach of regulations and rules relating to the client’s business will not be answered.
 Where the directors have in writing estimated the amount of such liabilities on a specific matter in respect of which we are instructed, we may be prepared to comment upon the directors’ estimate if the directors so request.
 The time we spend responding to an audit letter will be charged at the appropriate hourly rate.
 We do not provide bank or other references.